NISH1001/playx/README.md

 - ~~caching of downloaded songs (if the song exists locally, play it right away else play from youtube)~~
 - speed up the whole **search->download->convert->play** process
 - stream/play while downloading the song
+- play all the songs from the cache